Apt-get install bzflag

 With the command you typed will install the game without the extensions to set up a server .
 For the latter case, I'll talk about how to proceed in the next article dedicated to BZFlag.

 After installing the game, we can start immediately or before we can proceed with the registration of one of our profile (defined callsign) on the site of BZFlag.
-Registration to the site, as you may have guessed, it is not a prerequisite, however, opens the possibility to record your name in a battle for online gaming, making sure that the same can not be used by anyone else, you will be You can register your server in an official manner, will allow you to write on the forum site BZFlag will enable you to become a part of groups and teams, and finally will allow you to have access to official servers that require registration.
-My advice is to register the game if you like and if you are going to have fun with other people around the world
+Registration to the site, as you may have guessed, is not a prerequisite, however, opens the possibility to record your name for a battle for online gaming, so that the same can not be used by anyone else, you will be You can register your server in an official manner, will allow you to write on the forum site BZFlag will enable you to become a part of groups and teams, and finally will allow you to have access to official servers that require registration.
+My advice is to register if the game you like and if you are going to have fun with other people around the world

 - The game modes